wrtnio/connectors/docs/ERD.md

 in this `bbs_articles`, but exist in a 1:N relationship in the lower entity, [bbs_article_snapshots](#bbs_article_snapshots), because a new snapshot record is issued every time an article is modified.

-The reason for issuing a new snapshot record every time an article is modified is to preserve evidence.
-Due to the nature of e-commerce, there is always a threat of conflict between participants.

 And disputes can arise through articles or comments on them, and in this case, articles are designed in this structure to prevent manipulation of the situation